Sourdough Pizza Dough

 Stretch + Fold:

-1. Dimple the dough by poking it as though you’re poking focaccia then sprinkle 12g fine sea salt over the dough and stretch and fold the dough.
+1. Step 5: Dimple the dough by poking it as though you’re poking sourdough focaccia then sprinkle 12g fine sea salt over the dough and stretch and fold the dough.
 To do this, grab the dough and gently pull it until the flap is long enough to fold over itself, then fold the flap, rotate the bowl 90 degrees, and repeat 4 times.
 This makes 1 set of stretch and folds.
-Cover and set the dough aside for a 4 hour bulk fermentation.
+Cover and set aside for 1 hour.

 Portion + Proof: